mstorath/CircleMedianFilter/README.md

 This toolbox contains a fast algorithm for median filtering of signal and images with values
     on the unit circle, for example phase or orientation data.
-It is a reference implementation for the algorithms described in the paper
+It is a C++ reference implementation of the algorithms described in the paper

-Martin Storath, Andreas Weinmann.
+Martin Storath, Andreas Weinmann,

-"Fast median filtering for phase or orientation data"

-IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017
+"Fast median filtering for phase or orientation data", IEEE Transactions on Pattern Analysis and Machine Intelligence, 2017

 Contents: